Nuclear Engineering Facilities: Laboratories and Equipment

 Please visit this site's homepage for an important message about nuclear engineering options at the University of Maryland College Park.

-The Radiation Facilities at the University of Maryland, directed by Dr. Timothy Koeth, consist of the Maryland University Training Reactor (MUTR), a ~50 kCi Co-60 gamma irradiator (as of May 2014), and two ≤10 MeV electron linear accelerators.
+The Radiation Facilities at the University of Maryland, directed by Dr. Timothy Koeth, consist of the Maryland University Training Reactor (MUTR), a Co-60 gamma irradiator, and two electron linear accelerators.
 These facilities are housed in the Chemical and Nuclear Engineering Building on the College Park Campus.
-Please visit the facilities' website at radiation.umd.edu for more information.
 (Above left: The core of the University of Maryland's TRIGA reactor, powered up.
 Photo courtesy of Tim Koeth.)

 Laboratory for Radiation and Polymer Science